eppl-erau-db/go2_rl_ws/README.md

 ## Deployment

 To deploy, ensure the quadraped is LYING DOWN with SPORT MODE OFF (do so in the app), as support for switching modes is not yet integrated.
+Tethering the top of the quadruped is also advised as the best way to currently stop testing is through a Ctrl+C command, putting the dog into damping mode.
+Work is underway for better and safer testing.

 Open a terminal, source unitree_ros and lse_go2_ws, and launch:
 ```bash